AMSUCF/Critical-Making-Syllabus/exercises/three_gifs.md

 ## The Internet Vernacular Prompt

-Keeping in mind the introductory provocations in *Your Computer is On Fire*, we'll be playing with the internet vernacular modeled in *Buzzademia* as a way to think through our relationship with making in public, and making for the web more broadly.
+Drawing on the introductory provocations in *Your Computer is On Fire*, we'll be playing with the internet vernacular modeled in *Buzzademia* as a way to think through our relationship with making in public, and making for the web more broadly.
 As you work, keep the following guidelines in mind:

 - **Explore Rapid Prototyping.** Make at least five shareable GIFs to include in your post, but consider making a lot more along the way.
 This is a "fast" form for internet communication - most of the work goes into shaping your source material, and having ideas on what to make.
 Try iterating and refining to make the most of this low-investment form.